Our Coaches

-This upcoming October Master Evandro Oliveira marks 25 years as Maitre d’Armes of the International Fencing Federation.
-Evandro is one of the youngest coaches ever to earn the title of Master, the highest certification a fencer can achieve.
+This upcoming October Master Evandro Oliveira marks 28 years as Maitre d’Armes of the Academie D'Armes de France Evandro is one of the youngest coaches ever to earn the title of Master, the highest certification a fencer can achieve.
 He has completed several international specialty training programs in Epee, including in France, Italy, Hungary, and Russia.

 His passion, dedication, and professionalism account for multiple achievements of the Brazilian team in World Cup competitions, and in South American, Pan-American and World Championships.
 The Pentathlon Air Force team achieved several world titles while under his guidance.
 As the Head Coach of the Paraguayan Olympic Committee he supported a very young athlete who ended the 2018 season as one of the eight best fencers in the world.